 When the desegregation movement encountered resistance in the early 1960s, CORE set up an interracial team to ride buses into the Deep South to help protest.
 These so-called Freedom Riders were viciously attacked in May 1961 when the first two buses arrived in Alabama.
 One bus was firebombed; the other boarded by KKK members who beat the activists inside.
 The Alabama police provided no protection.

 Still, the Freedom Riders were not dissuaded and they continued to come into Alabama and Mississippi.
-Michael Schwerner was a particularly dedicated activist who lived in Mississippi while he assisted blacks to vote.
+Michael Schwerner was a particularly dedicated activist who lived in Mississippi while he assisted Black people to vote.
 Sam Bowers, the local Klan’s Imperial Wizard, decided that Schwerner was a bad influence, and had to be killed.

-When Schwerner, Goodman, and Chaney, a young black man, were coming back from a trip to Philadelphia, Mississippi, deputy sheriff Cecil Price, who was also a Klan member, pulled them over for speeding.
+When Schwerner, Goodman and Chaney, a young Black man, were coming back from a trip to Philadelphia, Mississippi, deputy sheriff Cecil Price, who was also a Klan member, pulled them over for speeding.
 He then held them in custody while other KKK members prepared for their murder.
 Eventually released, the three activists were later chased down in their car and cornered in a secluded spot in the woods where they were shot and then buried in graves that had been prepared in advance.

 When news of their disappearance got out, the FBI converged on Mississippi to investigate.
 With the help of an informant, agents learned about the Klan’s involvement and found the bodies.
-Since Mississippi refused to prosecute the assailants in state court, the federal government charged 18 men with conspiracy to violate the civil rights of Schwerner, Goodman, and Chaney.
+Since Mississippi refused to prosecute the assailants in state court, the federal government charged 18 men with conspiracy to violate the civil rights of Schwerner, Goodman and Chaney.

 Bowers, Price, and five other men were convicted; eight were acquitted; and the all-white jury deadlocked on the other three defendants.
 On the forty-first anniversary of the three murders, June 21, 2005, Edgar Ray Killen was found guilty of three counts of manslaughter.
 The 80-year-old Killen, known as an outspoken white supremacist and part-time Baptist minister, was sentenced to 60 years in prison.
+He died in 2018.